serverless-email/outbound/README.md

 It's important to set up the DKIM for your domain name, *and* both the SPF and MX records for your custom `MAIL FROM` domain, and to leave them in place for as long as you use SES.
-Failure to do so will result in SES ceasing to accept relays from you, or ceasing to send them with your custom MAIL FROM.
+Failure to do so will result in SES ceasing to accept relays from you, or ceasing to send them with your custom MAIL FROM, which can cause delivery problems.

+It can take some time for SES to scan your domain and find your DKIM records; take a break and go for a walk.

 ## Step 5: Exit the sandbox
 AWS initially limits your account to 200 sends per day, and while that's probably enough, you should request that they